For the Dancer interested in being a member of CORE Dance Company

 What kind of performance opportunities do you provide?

 One of CORE’s top priorities is to develop well-rounded dancers.
 Part of achieving this is having a knowledgeable, approachable staff.
 We pride ourselves on delivering excellent technique with the right amount of fun to each class.
-CORE offers dance training from the children’s “My First Dance Class” dancer to the pre-professional young adult.
+CORE offers dance training from the children’s beginner series program to the pre-professional young adult.
 In addition to our wide youth program, we also offer adult classes.
-On our schedule you’ll find such styles of dance as jazz, ballet, tap, hip hop, musical theatre, pointe, and tumbling.
+On our schedule you’ll find such styles of dance as jazz, ballet, tap, hip hop, and pointe.
 Whether it’s one class a week or a full dance schedule, CORE has something for every dancer.

 For the Dancer interested in taking classes at CORE Dance, and not being a member of CORE Dance Company